She tweeted from Sweden about the plight of her Uyghur cousin. In Xinjiang, the authorities were watching - KESQ

 Friday, September 4 was one of the happiest days in recent memory for Mayila Yakufu and her family.

 That day, Yakufu, a 43-year-old ethnic Uyghur, had been freed from a Chinese detention camp and allowed to return home to her three teenage children and aunt and uncle in Xinjiang, western China.
-It was the first time she’d seen her family in nearly 16 months.
+It was the first time she’d seen her family in more than 16 months.

 The same night, Yakufu was even able to video call her cousin, Nyrola Elima, who lives in Sweden.